frederic-perez/AmE-dictionary/data/dictionary.md

 __go native__ _You going native on me, Supercop?_
 __go numb__ :two::hammer:
 __go on the attack__ _He couldn’t stand being criticized any longer and went on the attack._ :es: entrar al trapo
+__go out with the girls__ _idiom_ To go and socialize somewhere with a group of exclusively female friends.
 __go over the top__
 __go over the wire__
 __go soft on (someone)__ _idiom_ To treat someone delicately, gently, or leniently; to not criticize, punish, or berate someone too harshly.